redox-os/website/content/news/this-month-251130.md

 Jeremy Soller and Wildan Mubarok successfully ported and fixed WebKitGTK (GTK 3.x frontend) and its web browser example on Redox.
 Thanks again to other contributors which helped us to achieve this.

-This is first full-featured browser engine ported to Redox, allowing most websites to work.
+This is the first full-featured browser engine ported to Redox, allowing most websites to work.

 <img src="/img/screenshot/webkitgtk3.png" class="img-responsive"/>